Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Discussion and Conclusions

-Overall, our cqrReg package provides reliable and efficient algorithms to estimate solutions to quantile and composite quantile regression problems, including versions regularized by an adaptive lasso penalty.
-Our methods widen the variety of algorithms available for quantile and composite quantile regression and greatly improves upon the run time of existing advanced IP methods, particularly for large or high-dimensional data sets.
-While our ADMM method was competitive but unable to beat our other MM and CD approaches, ADMM is amenable to parallelization and is a promising method that naturally lends itself to distributed computing to handle data that is both high-dimensional and extremely large in volume.
+Overall, our methods provide reliable and efficient algorithms to estimate solutions to quantile and composite quantile regression problems, including those regularized by an adaptive lasso penalty.
+Our methods, already implemented in the \texttt{cqrReg} package for R, widen the variety of algorithms available for quantile and composite quantile regression and greatly improve upon the run time of the existing advanced IP methods, particularly for large or high-dimensional data sets.
+Our ADMM method was competitive and is further amenable to parallelization, naturally lending itself to distributed computing to handle data that is both high-dimensional and extremely large in volume.
+ADMM may have future application in training deep neural networks through gains in estimation error and computation time.
+This is explored in greater depth by \cite{yulin} and \cite{admmhd} for big data and in sparse, high-dimensional settings.

-\acks{Drs.
-Linglong Kong, Bei Jiang, and Di Niu are supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC).
-Jueyu Gao acknowledges the supervision of Drs.
-Linglong Kong and Edit Gombay during his graduate studies.}